DioCar84/daily_blog/README.md

 ## Introduction

+This is a blog post website that can be used to make daily blog entries.
-This was a project designed using express.js and bootstrap
+This project was created using javascript, node.js, express.js and bootstrap.

 ## What I learned